A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Abstract

 \section{Abstract}

-There is an imperative need to provide quality-of-life to a growing population of older adults living independently.
-Personalised solutions that focus on the person and take into consideration their preferences and context are key.
-In this work, we introduce a framework for representing and reasoning about the Activities of Daily Living of older adults living independently at home.
-The framework integrates data from sensors and contextual information that aggregates semi-structured interviews, home layouts and sociological observations from the participants.
-We use these data to create formal models, personalised for each participant according to their preferences and context.
-We formulate requirements that are specific to each individual as properties encoded in Linear Temporal Logic and use a model checker to verify whether each property is satisfied by the model.
-When a property is violated, a counter example is generated giving the cause of the violation.
-We demonstrate the framework’s generalisability by applying it to different participants, highlighting its potential to enhance the safety and well-being of older adults ageing in place.
+There is an urgent need to provide quality-of-life to a growing population of older adults living independently.
+Solutions that focus on the person and take into account their preferences and context are recognised as key.
+We introduce a framework for representing and reasoning about the Activities of Daily Living of older adults living independently at home.
+The framework integrates data from sensors and data from participants derived from semi-structured interviews, home layouts and additional contextual information, such as the researchers' observations.
+These data are used to create formal models, personalised for each participant according to their preferences and context.
+Requirements specific to each individual are formulated and encoded in Linear Temporal Logic, and a model checker is used to verify whether each is satisfied by the model of the participant's behaviour.
+We demonstrate the framework’s generalisability by applying it to two different participants, highlighting its potential to enhance the safety and well-being of older adults ageing in place.